NVIDIA-AI-Blueprints/aiq-research-assistant/README.md

 NVIDIA Container ToolKit
 GPU Driver -  530.30.02 or later
 CUDA version - 12.6 or later

+> **Note:** Mixed MIG support in Helm deployment requires GPU operator 25.3.2 or higher and GPU Driver 570.172.08 or higher.

 ### Hardware Requirements